sergio-usma/Awesome-books/README.md

 ### Tech Stack <a name="tech-stack"></a>

-In this project was only used HTML and CSS.
+In this project was only used HTML, CSS and plain JavaScript to the functionalities.
 More technologies Coming soon.

 <!-- Features -->